khunguraharman/GarbageDetection/README.md

 # DESCRIPTION

-This branch simply tries to categorize waste as one of 12 categories.
+This branch simply tries to categorize waste as either aluminum cans or glass bottles